Xunnamius/black-flag/docs/getting-started.md

 function or custom [`command`][4] string, are picked up by Black Flag as unfinished or "unimplemented" commands.
-They will still appear in help text but, when invoked, will either (1) output an error message explaining that the command is not implemented if said command has no sub-commands or (2) output help text for the command if said command has one or more sub-commands.
+They will still appear in help text but, when invoked, will either (1) output an error message explaining that the command is not implemented if said command has no subcommands or (2) output help text for the command if said command has one or more subcommands.

 This means you can stub out a complex CLI in thirty seconds: just name your directories and empty files accordingly!